sabaimtiaz/societygirl/index.md

 #title: home
 ---

 Welcome to the **Notes on a Scandal** podcast! **Notes on a Scandal** reexamines and investigates a fascinating crime in an unusual city.
 The podcast is hosted and produced by Saba Imtiaz and Tooba Masood.
 It serves as an accompaniment to the upcoming non-fiction book *Society Girl: A Tale of Sex, Lies and Scandal in Pakistan*, by Saba Imtiaz and Tooba Masood (to be published by Roli Books).
+Sign up for updates [here](/signup.html)

 ## About the podcast